configcat/docs/website/docs/targeting/targeting-rule/flag-condition.md

 ## What is a Flag Condition?
 What is a prerequisite flag?

 A *Flag Condition* is a condition that is based on the comparison of another feature flag's value and a preset value (*comparison value*).
-In other words, a Flag Condition creates a dependency between the feature flag containing the condition (dependent flag) and another feature flag (prerequisite flag, aka. master feature flag, master switch, inter-dependent feature flag, global toggle, etc.)
+In other words, a Flag Condition creates a dependency between the feature flag containing the condition (*dependent flag*) and another feature flag (*prerequisite flag*, aka. master feature flag, master switch, inter-dependent feature flag, global toggle, etc.)

 This allows you to control the value of multiple feature flags by changing the value of a single, central feature flag.
 Prerequisite flags are useful for managing complex feature dependencies and ensuring a smooth user experience during feature rollouts.